BMC Helix ITSM Customization policy

 If you engage with a third party, such as a BMC partner, or use internal resources to customize the solution, any defects or functionality issues subsequently discovered are your responsibility to resolve.
 BMC SaaS Operations does not provide a warranty for customizations performed by third parties.
 You may choose to execute an agreement with BMC Global Services or a partner to provide ongoing support for customizations on your behalf.

-Customizations in a production instance are preserved during the upgrade process.
+Customizations in a production instance are preserved during the service update process.
 Even though a customization is preserved, it might require modification based on changes to the out-of-the-box functionality.
-As part of the upgrade user acceptance testing (UAT) process, you should focus on the behavior of the customizations and integrations to understand the impact of the upgrade.
+As part of the user acceptance testing (UAT) process, you should focus on the behavior of the customizations and integrations to understand the impact of the service update.
 You should use the test cases that were created as part of the initial onboarding process to retest customizations during the UAT phase.
-You are responsible for implementing any modifications to customizations if they are required during the upgrade process.
+You are responsible for implementing any modifications to customizations if they are required during the service update process.
 In some cases, you might choose to turn off the customization because new out-of-the-box functionality meets your requirements.